College of Liberal Arts: Department of Political Science: Master of Public Administration: Home

 Now, more than ever, the public and nonprofit sector at every level needs people committed to serving the greater good of society.
 UCO’s Master of Public Administration prepares you to take a leadership role in public service, contributing to meaningful programs and advancements that make our communities thrive.

 The UCO MPA is a 36-credit hour program that is usually completed within two years of full-time study.
 The program may also be completed part-time.
+The UCO MPA program is housed in the Political Science Department of the UCO College of Liberal Arts.
+The number of students enrolled at the start of the 2017-2018 academic year is 95 with an interdisciplinary team of 15 full-time faculty teaching in the program.

 THE MPA CURRICULUM: